nuxt/awesome/README.md

 - [Hippocrades](https://hippocrades.com/) - Enterprise-Grade Health Solutions Made Affordable
 - [Cudo Compute](https://www.cudocompute.com/) - Democratized cloud platform built with Nuxt 3, @nuxt/content and Tailwind CSS
 - [Pinx](https://themeforest.net/item/pinx-vuejs-admin-template/47799543?ref=DverseStudio&utm_source=awesomevue) - Pinx is an admin template crafted with Vue 3 + TypeScript, developer-friendly and designed with Naive UI and Tailwind CSS.
 Nuxt compatible!
 Nuxt Content used on [docs](https://pinx-docs.vercel.app/)
+- [Nuxt Ollama Chat UI](https://github.com/apoStyLEE/nuxt-ollama-chat) - Nuxt Ollama Chat is an open source and minimal chat UI for Ollama.
+UI Uses Ollama stream API.
+[Ollama](https://ollama.com) allows you to run open-source large language models, such as Llama 2, locally.
+Ollama bundles model weights, configuration, and data into a single package, defined by a Modelfile.

 > Please don't hesitate to make a PR if you have more resources to share.